woodsidenetworks/worldskillsireland/README.md

 ---

-## 📜 The backstory
+## 📜 Backstory
 Earlier this year, a contractor carried out a preventive security check.
-Several weaknesses were found, but the company decided against fixing them at the time due to the associated cost.
+Several weaknesses were found, but the company decided against fixing them at the time.

-Now, with the **NIS2 Directive** transcribed into Irish law — bringing with it **potential criminal liability for company directors** in cases of serious cybersecurity failings — and given Blackthorn’s involvement in Ukraine’s defense supply chain increasing the risk of an attack, the board has changed course.
+Now, with the **NIS2 Directive** transcribed into Irish law — bringing with it **potential criminal liability for company directors** in cases of serious cybersecurity failings — and given Blackthorn’s involvement in Ukraine’s defense supply chain, the board has changed course.

-The **previous contractor’s findings have been fully approved for remediation**, and you’ve been brought in to both **implement those changes** and **carry out a deeper assessment** to find any other security gaps worth addressing in the next phase.
+---

+## 🧭 Your Role
+You have been brought in to implement the approved changes from the last assessment and conduct a deeper, end-to-end evaluation of Blackthorn Defense’s security posture.
+This engagement will require you to review network architecture, firewall configurations, identity and access controls, and system hardening across their datacentre, headquarters, and production facility.
+You will need to verify that all agreed fixes are applied correctly, test their effectiveness, and ensure they meet both operational needs and NIS2 compliance requirements.
+In addition, you are expected to identify and document any further weaknesses or misconfigurations that could be exploited by state-sponsored threat actors, providing the board with a clear, prioritised remediation plan for the next phase of security improvements.
 ---

 ## ✅ Approved findings to be rectified